AutomaApp/documentation/docs/blocks/loop-data.md

 ```

 ## Loop ID
 ID to identify the loop.
-Use this ID when [referencing data](/api-reference/reference-data) of the current iteration or using the [loop breakpoint](/blocks/loop-breakpoint) block.
+Use this ID when [referencing data](#accessing-data) the loop data or when using the [loop breakpoint](/blocks/loop-breakpoint) block.

 ## Max data
 Set the limit of data to loop.